 If you observe the below screenshot, each package has six different tabs.

-We need connection manager to establish the connection between the SSIS package and source, and package and destination.
+We need a connection manager to establish the connection between the SSIS package and source, and package and destination.
 I suggest you to refer Introduction to Connection Managers article to understand them.

 Control Flow Tasks in SSIS Package